SolaceSamples/solace-samples-cloudfoundry-java/docs/_tutorials/tcp-routes-mqtt.md

 ---
 layout: tutorials
 title: TCP Routes for IoT - MQTT Java Application
-summary: A Simple Java Application using MQTT showing how to directly consume the a SERVICE KEY for a Solace Messaging service when using TCP Routes.
+summary: A Simple Java Application using MQTT showing how to directly consume a SERVICE KEY for a Solace Messaging service when using TCP Routes.
 icon: empty-logo.png
 ---